Domovoy: Etymology and belief

-The term Domovoy comes from the Indo-European root * dom, which is shared by many words in the semantic field of "abode", "domain" in the Indo-European languages (cf. Latin domus, "house").
+The term Domovoy comes from the Indo-European root *dom, which is shared by many words in the semantic field of "abode", "domain" in the Indo-European languages (cf. Latin domus, "house").
 The Domovoy have been compared to the Roman Di Penates, the genii of the family.
 Helmold (c.
 1120–1177), in his Chronica Slavorum, alluded to the widespread worship of penates among the Elbe Slavs.
 In the Chronica Boemorum of Cosmas of Prague (c.
 1045–1125) it is written that Czech, one of the three mythical forefathers of the Slavs, brought the statues of the penates on his shoulders to the new country, and, resting on the mountain of the Rzip, said to his fellows:

-The Domovoy are believed to protect the well-being of kin in any of its aspects.
+The Domovoy are believed to protect the well-being of a kin in any of its aspects.
 They are very protective towards the children and the animals of the house, constantly looking after them.
 These gods are often represented as fighting with one another, to protect and make grow the welfare of their kin.
 In such warfare, the Domovoy of the eventual winner family is believed to take possession of the household of the vanquished rivals.

 They are believed to share the joys and the sorrows of the family, and to be able to forebode and warn about future events, such as the imminent death of a kindred person, plagues, wars or other calamities which threaten the welfare of the kin.
 The Domovoy become angry and reveal their demonic aspect if the family is corrupted by bad behaviour and language.
 In this case, the god may even quit and leave the kin unprotected against illness and calamity.

-Also, the tradition of Russian people "Sitting on the lane" which means spending a few minutes in silence sitting down before a long journey is connected with the Domovoy.
-According to the legend, Domovoy does not like to be alone.
-Otherwise, he can hide or take things from the owners of the house.
-Thus, the owners are trying to deceive Domovoy, pretending they will not leave their place of residence for a long time.